alepharchives/ULib/README.md

    * Browser cache management (headers: If-Modified-Since/Last-modified).
    * Chunk-encoding transfers support.
    * HTTP multi-range request support.
-   * Memory caching of document root for (small) static pages with smart compression and CSS/JS reduction.
+   * Memory caching of document root for (small) static pages with smart deflate compression and CSS/JS reduction.
    * Support for automatic update of caching document root with inotify (on Linux).
    * Support for pipelining.
    * Support for virtual hosts (also with SSL).